Exchange & Office 365 UM

 Organizations using Lync Server 2013 and Skype for Business Server 2015 are being transitioned to Microsoft Cloud Voicemail in early 2020.
 In addition, Skype for Business Server 2019 will be reaching end of mainstream support in 2024, so investing in the solution now, even while linking it to Microsoft Cloud Voicemail & Cloud Automated Attendant, will only deliver short term benefits.

-XMedius offers a Unified Communications solution, XM Connect, that easily solves the problem and is classified under Microsoft’s “Third Party Voicemail System” option.
-XM Connect doesn’t use an SBC to connect to Exchange.
+XMedius offers a Unified Communications solution, CX-E, that easily solves the problem and is classified under Microsoft’s “Third Party Voicemail System” option.
+CX-E doesn’t use an SBC to connect to Exchange.
 It instead connects via a software API which is unaffected by Microsoft ending SBC support.

-In addition to keeping your unified messaging functionality running, XM Connect can upgrade your system with a host of other powerful features, including personal assistant, IVR (Interactive Voice Response) applications, informal call center functionality, outgoing notifications, and more.
+In addition to keeping your unified messaging functionality running, CX-E can upgrade your system with a host of other powerful features, including personal assistant, IVR (Interactive Voice Response) applications, informal call center functionality, outgoing notifications, and more.

 Where can I find more information?